heri/studiozenkai/kansai-scroll/content/03-osaka-castle.md

 transit = "T Tanimachi Line → Temmabashi Station" picture = "pictures/IMG_7797.JPG"
 personal = "The walls are two stories of solid granite and the moat is wide enough to be a small lake.
 They asked who won.
 The answer is long." description = "Osaka Castle was raised by Toyotomi Hideyoshi in 1583 as a monument to reunification, burned and rebuilt after the Siege of Osaka in 1615, and stands today in a 1931 concrete reconstruction with a museum inside the keep.
 Hideyoshi unified the country, won every battle of his lifetime, and then died.
-The castle fell six months later.
+The castle fell seventeen years later, after a final six-month siege campaign.
 The boys found this outcome unsatisfying."
 +++